-But what will Stadia offer?
-And how will it be different to existing cloud gaming services?
+But what does Stadia offer?
+And how does it differ from other cloud gaming services?

-That's because, through multiple connected devices, including phones, tablets and/or TVs, you play the game in real time, but it's actually run on a remote Stadia server somewhere else in the world.
+That's because, through multiple connected devices, including phones, laptops and TVs, you play the game in real time, but it's actually run on a remote Stadia server somewhere else in the world.
 The video of the gameplay is transmitted to your device over the internet, while the control codes from a game controller are sent in the other direction.

 The biggest hurdle other similar services have encountered over the years is latency - the time it takes from the moment you move the controller thumbstick or press a button to the action occurring on screen.

 But, where Stadia differs from other platforms, such as Nvidia GeForce Now and PlayStation Now, is that its servers are placed in a vast number of locations around the globe.
 That shortens the distance between player and a server to stream from.

 In addition, Google has developed a dedicated Stadia controller that connects to the internet directly via Wi-Fi, rather than your device (when you are playing at home, at least).
 That means it sends controller codes without having to submit them to your phone, tablet or other connected device first.
 That cuts down on milliseconds of latency and, in gaming, that really matters.